Geography BSc (Hons) (with Foundation Year)

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-25 students, and tutorials which typically have no more than 10 students.
-There are also a number of fieldtrips each year, and each week you will have the opportunity to have a one-to-one meeting with your tutor.
+Teaching on this course is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-25 students and tutorials which typically have no more than 10 students.
+There is also the opportunity to have a one-to-one meeting with your tutor each week.

-On top of teaching hours, there may be additional weekly contact hours associated with fieldwork.
-You are also expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.
+In addition to the formal teaching contact hours, students are also expected to spend time studying independently each week as well as engaging in group study to prepare for some group assessments.

 Assessment and feedback